marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    :doc:`setup() keywords <keywords>`.

-   :packaging:`Declaring project metadata </specifications/declaring-project-metadata/>`
+   :packaging:`Declaring project metadata <specifications/declaring-project-metadata/>`

    :ref:`cx_freeze_executable`

-.. note:: There are more examples in the |samples| directory.
+.. note:: There are more examples in the :repository:`samples

-.. |samples| raw:: html

-   <a href="https://github.com/marcelotduarte/cx_Freeze/tree/main/samples" target="_blank">samples</a>
+   <tree/main/samples/>` directory.

 This command will create a subdirectory called ``build`` with a further subdirectory starting with the letters ``exe.`` and ending with the typical